46 results found

 - Citations: 48

 Chan DSM, Vieira AR, Aune D, et al., 2014, Body mass index and survival in women with breast cancer-systematic literature review and meta-analysis of 82 follow-up studies, ANNALS OF ONCOLOGY, Vol: 25, Pages: 1901-1914, ISSN: 0923-7534

-Aune D, Vieira AR, Chan DSM, et al., 2012, Height and pancreatic cancer risk: a systematic review and meta-analysis of cohort studies, CANCER CAUSES & CONTROL, Vol: 23, Pages: 1213-1222, ISSN: 0957-5243
+Aune D, Chan DSM, Vieira AR, et al., 2013, Red and processed meat intake and risk of colorectal adenomas: a systematic review and meta-analysis of epidemiological studies, CANCER CAUSES & CONTROL, Vol: 24, Pages: 611-627, ISSN: 0957-5243

-Aune D, Chan DSM, Vieira AR, et al., 2012, Fruits, vegetables and breast cancer risk: a systematic review and meta-analysis of prospective studies, BREAST CANCER RESEARCH AND TREATMENT, Vol: 134, Pages: 479-493, ISSN: 0167-6806
+Druesne-Pecollo N, Touvier M, Barrandon E, et al., 2012, Excess body weight and second primary cancer risk after breast cancer: a systematic review and meta-analysis of prospective studies, BREAST CANCER RESEARCH AND TREATMENT, Vol: 135, Pages: 647-654, ISSN: 0167-6806

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.